google/WebFundamentals/src/site/monetization/ad-monetization/how-ads-work.markdown

 notes:
   placement:
     - Advertisers choose sites that displays ads where the advertisers want them to appear, and in the size that best compliments their ads designs.
-  contenttype:
-    - In addition to text-only ads, many advertisers include images in their ads.
-Make sure to support text and display ads in your site so that you are attracting a wider range of advertisers.
   targeting:
-    - Ads are targeted based on overall site content, not keywords or categories.
-If you'd like to display ads related to specific topics, include complete sentences and paragraphs about these topics.
+    - If you'd like to display ads related to specific topics, include complete sentences and paragraphs about these topics.
 ---

 {% wrap content %}